schlafwandler/ghidra_SavePatch/readme.md

 ## Bugs/Limitations
 ### Relocations
 The `SavePatch.py` script currently ignores [relocations](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format#the-reloc-section-image-only).
-That means that if a instruction that gets relocated is modified and written back, strange things might happen.
+This means that if a instruction that gets relocated is modified and written back, strange things might happen.
 Similar problems appear if you insert an instruction that needs to be relocated.

-For the most part this is a problem with access to global/static variables on x86_32.
+For the most part this is a problem with access to global/static variables on 32 bit x86.

-The only workaround is to avoid touching any instruction that is relocated.
+The only workaround is to avoid touching any instructions that are relocated.